Texas tops No. 22 Texas Tech 68-58 for 4th straight win

+“When you have self-pity or selfish intent or you get bored, any of those three things, you can’t be aggressive.
+You can’t be on the attack and that’s affected at times earlier this year,” Smart said.
+“We’ve talked about that a lot as a program.
+But, our guys have taken ownership of it ever since we came back from Iowa State.”

+Royce Hamm Jr. had a putback layup to put Texas (18-11, 8-8 Big 12) up 62-58 with 50 seconds left.
+Texas Tech then had a chance to cut the gap, but freshman Jahmi’us Ramsey’s dunk attempt ricocheted off the back of the rim.
+Matt Coleman III got the rebound and turned that into a fastbreak layup for the Longhorns.

 The Red Raiders (18-11, 9-7), the Big 12 co-champions last season when they made it to the NCAA championship game, didn’t score again.
-Tech lost both of its games this week after getting back into the Top 25.
+Tech lost both of its games this week after getting back into the Top 25 and face the nation’s top two teams next week.

+“To me, it’s not refocus.
+We’ve been focused since the first day of practice,” Tech coach Chris Beard said.
+“It’s just staying the course. ...
+Told you guys they were one of the hottest teams in college basketball right now and today that proved to be true again.”

 Courtney Ramey had all 12 of his points in the second half for the Longhorns, who are making a late push to get into the NCAA Tournament.
 Coleman only had six points, but had two free throws in that final minute after his fastbreak layup.